 Ascelia Pharma works to evolve as a sustainable company and has developed a Corporate Social Responsibility policy.
 The company has, however, not yet reached a state with revenue generation and consequently the company's products have a very limited impact on the environment.
 The environmental impact stems from purchasing of products and services, energy consumption and travel.
 Ascelia Pharma has the ambition to contribute to a sustainable development and improve its environmental impact as far as it is economically viable.
 Our employees are the cornerstone of our success.
 Highly qualified, committed and motivated employees are a prerequisite for achieving Ascelia Pharma's business goals.
 We have individual development plans for each employee that both contribute to the employees' development and motivation and ensure that their goals coincide with the company's business goals.
-In order to contribute to a good working environment, we have established policies and procedures for systematic business environment work.
+We have established policies and procedures for systematic management of the work environment.
 Our employees act with high integrity, which is also regulated in our Code of Conduct.
-Given the current size of the company, no sustainability report for 2022 has been established.
+Given the current size of the company, no sustainability report for 2023 has been established.